warmthless/split-deconvolution/README.md

 &nbsp;

-####Important Note
+**Important Note**
-The performance of Edge TPU and NCS2 is test by python module `time` which is not so precise. i.e. The running time of a single layer can vary from 10 ms to 50 ms, depending on the correspond time of host.
+The performance of Edge TPU and NCS2 is tested by python module `time`, which is not accurate. i.e., The running time of a single layer can vary from 10 ms to 50 ms, depending on the corresponding time of the host.

 To help the users to experiment with their own data, we also provide some auxiliary functions.
 They are included in `utils/utils.py`.
 `generate_input()` is used to generate input for DCGAN.